 Timeline and Success Strategies for Studying Abroad

-- START EARLY!
-Discuss your accommodation needs with your Education Abroad Advisor.
-Students using accommodations are to start planning 6 months to a year prior to the program start date.
+Discuss your accommodation needs with your education abroad advisor.
+Students using accommodations start planning six months to a year before the program start date.
 The more extensive your needs (for example, sign language interpreters or accessible transportation and housing), the more advanced planning time is critical.

-- RESEARCH various study abroad programs.
 Attend information sessions and speak with the Education Abroad office about program options.
-Consider the connections to your educational and personal goals as well as the requirements for acceptance to a study abroad program.
+Consider the connections to your educational and personal goals as well as the requirements for acceptance into a study abroad program.

-- ATTEND the Education Abroad Fair in September to speak with faculty and previous student participants about their programs.
-Students have found it helpful to talk to others who have studied abroad.
+Attend the Education Abroad Fair in September to speak with faculty and previous student participants about their programs.

-- IDENTIFY accommodations that would minimize barriers and enhance your participation and enjoyment while abroad.
-Keep in mind that due to differing environments, you may need accommodations or assistance abroad that you may not typically need in the United States.
+Minimize barriers and enhance your participation and enjoyment while abroad by identifying accommodations.
+Keep in mind that due to differing environments, you may need assistance abroad that you may not typically need in the United States.

-- GATHER information on each program relating to your individual needs, such as arranged and public transportation, housing, alternative test taking, course requirements, etc. The EA office can work with you to find compatible sites with your interests and accommodations, as well as support systems, in the host country that best coincide with your educational and disability needs.
+Gather information on each program relating to your individual needs, such as arranged and public transportation, housing, alternative test taking, course requirements, etc. The EA office can work with you to find sites compatible with your interests and accommodations.
+They can also find support systems in the host country that best coincide with your educational and disability needs.

 Study Abroad Program Considerations